Kelly McQueen: Public health career

 After receiving her MPH from the Harvard School of Public Health in 2002, McQueen went on to complete a fellowship at the American Association for the Advancement of Science (AAAS) from 2002–2003.
-During her fellowship, she served at the Office of Naval Research where she worked with the US Navy's International Field Offices on infectious disease topics.
-During her tenure with AAAS, McQueen responded to the 2002 Anthrax letter scare by planning and coordinating a bilateral meeting with Mexico on Emerging Infectious Disease Threats, held in Cuernavaca, Mexico, in September 2003.

-Since 2003, McQueen has combined a career in anesthesiology with a global public health career.
-Soon after completing the AAAS fellowship, she began focusing on the role of surgery and safe anesthesia in global public health.
-While the public health community only initially endorsed emergency surgery as an important component of population based health, her work informed the literature and eventually the global community on the importance of both emergency and essential surgery for all populations.

-After arriving at the University of Wisconsin, McQueen continued her commitment to Global Public Health, through her support of the University of Wisconsin Department of Anesthesiology Global Health Programs.
-In collaboration with department global leaders, McQueen supported the development of the Global Academic Anesthesia Consortium (GAAC), a sustainable effort designed to support education and training of future anesthesiologists in low and middle-income countries.
-The consortium is a partnership with 11 US Academic Medical Centers, and the University of Zambia.
-Engaging multiple partners has allowed a near continuous presence in Lusaka, Zambia to facilitate training of future Zambia anesthesiologists.

 Humanitarian aid and disaster relief

 McQueen's first involvement in humanitarian work was as a medical student in the Dominican Republic.
 During her residency, she joined an Obstetrical Team for People to People on a trip to Russia in 1992.
 Since then, she has committed time annually to serving humanitarian and disaster relief organizations including Doctors Without Borders and Operation Smile.

 She became a fellow of the Harvard Humanitarian Initiative (HHI) after completing her MPH at the Harvard School of Public Health in 2002.
 During her time as an HHI fellow, McQueen transitioned from providing service overseas to researching infrastructure and outcomes, with an emphasis on improving surgery and anesthesia in low- and middle-income countries through education and training.
 She has taught extensively worldwide on topics of Anesthesia for Austere Environments and Anesthesia delivery during humanitarian crises and disaster response.
 She eventually founded the Burden of Surgical Disease Working Group, and later the Alliance for Surgery and Anesthesia Presence (ASAP) and The Global Surgical Consortium.
-McQueen is also currently a member of the World Health Organization's Global Initiative on Emergency and Essential Surgical Care (GIEESC).